 Here is some general information to know about SHoWLE and our activities.

 We will hold at least one general meeting a month except during the summer months of July and August.
-The general meetings will be a formal structure with a mixer with light refreshments at the start then a program with a speaker or discussion topic.
+The general meetings will be a formal structure with a short announcement/introduction period at the start then a program with a speaker or discussion topic.
 We might also show a film or TV show of interest to discuss.

 General meetings will always be free and open to the public.
 However depending on the location of the meeting some members may need to buy something at the location – such as a restaurant – in exchange for us using the location.
 You will get ample notification if that will happen.
 SHoWLE won’t police such purchases so if you want to attend the meeting and don’t have cash just let a Board member or officer know.

-Events will be activities or meetings outside of a general meeting.
+Events are activities or meetings outside of a general meeting.
 They may be less structured and less formal.
 It might be a group going to the movies, or having dinner, or having a bowling night.
-Usually these events may cost money to attend and we will make that known in advance.
+These events may cost money to attend and we will make that known in advance.
 The fees involved don’t go to SHoWLE.
+We will try to have events that are either free to attend or a low cost.
+If the cost of an event is an issue for you please reach out to an officer or a Board member.

 Depending on the meeting or event, we may “pass the hat” for donations to offset the cost of putting on the meeting and event.
-If you paid money to attend the meeting or event you won’t be obligated to donate to the hat.
+No one will be obligated to contribute to the hat especially if you paid money to attend the meeting or event.
+Unlike some religious groups we won’t call you out for not donating and we won’t treat you any differently based on if you donated or how much you donated.

 Group Discussion Best Practices: